RaVeR76/BubbleBobbleBonkers/README.md

 I added media queries to adjust for larger screens.
 All the links and buttons do as they are supposed to which makes the game easy to navigate around like in a closed circuit.
 I have to say I used a lot of CSS to get it looking awesome and giving it that wee game feel.
-Like I said before I utilised the CSS grid-container and added some code to make these grid items turn.
+Like I said before I utilised the **CSS grid-container** and added some code to make these grid items turn.
 I try to keep the Intro page fairly quiet color wise but then let it shine in the gamezone.
 The gamezone looks amazing in my opinion and as similar to the original game as I could make it.
-Sure I use the actual <em>level 87</em> from the original game, as my page background.
+Sure I use the actual *level 87* from the original game, as my page background.

 * **Test**
-All links between pages worked fine on all <em>Android</em> and <em>Windows</em> devices tested.
+All links between pages worked fine on all *Android* and *Windows* devices tested.
 The functionality of the Bub and Bob chat worked fine.
 All buttons on the intro page worked and did what they were supposed to.
 As for the gamezone ... love this place ... wish I had more time to develop more levels but I'll keep this for a later date.
-<b>Level 5</b> is intense ha ha !
+**Level 5** is intense ha ha !
 I love the colours of the cards with the Bubble Bobble logo on the cardface as well, really blends with the level 87 backdrop.
 I deffo tried to stick to my chosen colours within the gamezone and I think it works well ... even if it is kind of bright lol.